theMHD-120/Edge-Detection-OSLab-Project/README.md

 ## Methods
 As you saw, the main goal of this project is to create an edged image using the optimal and best multithreading method (for sub-matrices multiplications).
 For this approach, I used 3 methods for multithreading (fully and partial) which are:

+- Partial Multithreading:
+  - Using multithreading to calculate the each ROW of Gx and Gy matrices in parallel
+  - Less time spend, higher performance, lower memory usage and has the more optimal result

 - Fully Multithreading (1D thread):
   - Using multithreading to calculate the each ELEMENT of Gx and Gy matrices in parallel
   - Compared with 2D: Less time spend, higher performance, lower memory usage and has the more optimal result